olifrost/olifrost.github.io/_posts/2019-06-05-refrost-the-planet.md

 <div class="youtube-player" data-id="{{ page.videos }}" data-thumb="{{ page.image }}"></div>

-**Oli Frost Refrosts The Planet** is a docu-series that follows me, Oli Frost, as I single-handedly sort out the global climate crisis, while growing into a global social media personality.  *You're welcome*.
+**Oli Frost Refrosts The Planet** is a docu-series that follows me, Oli Frost, as I single-handedly sort out the global climate crisis, while growing into a global social media personality.

 **Part One** >> [I pretend to work for my local council](/blog/little-tips/)